gravitational/teleport/rfd/0105-headless-authentication.md

 This endpoint is used by Teleport clients to update headless login request state to approved or denied.

-It is only authorized authorized for the user who requested headless authentication.
+It is only authorized for the user who requested headless authentication.
 Additionally, when updating the state to `APPROVED`, the client must provide a valid MFA challenge response for the user.
 An MFA challenge can be requested from the existing rpc `CreateAuthenticateChallenge`.

 #### `POST /:version/users/:user/ssh/authenticate`